salsify/avro-schema-registry/README.md

 In the future we may also apply per-subject permissions to the Avro schemas that are stored by the registry.

-### Extensions
+## Extensions

+In addition to the Confluent Schema Registry API, this application provides some extensions.

+### Schema ID by Fingerprint

-In addition to the Confluent Schema Registry API, this application provides an endpoint that can be used to determine by fingerprint if a schema is already registered for a subject.
+There is an endpoint that can be used to determine by fingerprint if a schema is already registered for a subject.

 This endpoint provides a success response that can be cached indefinitely since the id for a schema will not change once it is registered for a subject.